 be something of a drawback, such as having

 all ports on the bottom of the machine where

-they were hard to access.
-Minor flaws,
+they were hard to access, and a disc drive

-really, and easily overlooked by those who
+overlooked by those who appreciated stunning

-appreciate stunning design concept and
+design concept and execution back in the

 considered significant are those which go